 With approval of the supervisor, an employee may be on leave without pay for less than one-half the workdays and holidays in the month or pay period and continue to earn benefits.
 This accounts for time an employee is absent and has not accumulated or advanced leave credits.
-These short periods may be docked from the employee's pay check without an action in the HR/Payroll system.
+These short periods may be docked from the employee's pay check without submitting a personnel action form.

-Exception: When placing an employee on leave without pay due to suspension, the action must be reflected in the system of record (for example, in the HR/Payroll system as of 2024), including those that are less than half the workdays in a month.
-The letter or other communication to the employee and any other documentation, must be attached to the action.
+Exception: When placing an employee on leave without pay due to suspension, a PD-105 must be submitted, including those that are less than half the workdays in a month.